Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 11 Oct 2023

 * *1 hour* adjusted parameters to make graph display only relevant scales on the axes, to get a better look at the data.

+### 12 Oct 2023

+* *2 hours* Began thinking about how to create an abstracted function to do the variety of input checks when a user input is needed.
+Made wireframe sketch of the different edge cases I felt would have to be checked, and then began to implement.
+I feel the checker function should work, just need to find the best way to pass the parameters.

+### 13 Oct 2023

+* *0.5 hours* Adviser meeting discussing best way forward for visualisation and then concept of reflection.

+* *1.5 hours* Researched reflection topic through online videos, trying to explore the best way to implement it.

+### 14 Oct 2023

+* *1.5 hours* Began implementing reflection, trying to separate everything up nicely and keep high cohesion.

+### 15 Oct 2023

+* *1.5 hours* Managed to implement the refelection when selecting the topN controller, you only have to add a new controller to the identify params file and then any new specific parameters to the ParamWidgets const file.